7 Things To Do After Submitting Your FAFSA® Form

 After your FAFSA form has been processed, you can go back and submit a correction for certain fields.
 This includes updates as instructed by your school, correcting a typo, and/or adding another school to receive your FAFSA information.
 You can add up to 20 schools to your online FAFSA form at a time.

-Some corrections to your FAFSA form can be made online, such as adding a missing signature or consent and approval, updating contact information, fixing typos, and adding schools, but you will need to contact your school’s financial aid office for corrections to your financial information.
+Some corrections to your FAFSA form can be made online, such as adding a missing signature or consent and approval, updating contact information, fixing typos, and adding schools, but you will need to contact your school’s financial aid office to request an update to your financial information.

 Not all corrections can be made online.
 You may need to contact your school’s financial aid office.